jamesonstone/centrifuge/docs/LLM_OPERATION_FLOW.md

 ## Detailed LLM Operation Points

 ### 1. Column Identification (Phase 3)

 **Location**: `core/pipeline.py::plan_residuals()`

 The system identifies which columns are eligible for LLM processing:

 - **Department**: `ColumnPolicy.LLM_ALLOWED`
 - **Account Name**: `ColumnPolicy.LLM_ALLOWED`

 All other columns have `ColumnPolicy.RULE_ONLY` and bypass LLM entirely.

 ### 2. Residual Item Collection (Phase 3)

 **Location**: `core/residual_planner.py::identify_residuals()`

 For LLM-eligible columns, the system:

 - Collects unique values that couldn't be fixed by rules
-- Applies edit cap (max 20% of rows can be edited)
+- Applies edit cap (max 20% of rows can be edited) -- this is purposefully conservative for the PoC but can (and should) be expanded in production
-- Checks cache for previously mapped values
+- Checks cache for previously mapped values -- this is just the postgres datastore but could be replaced with Redis or similar for speed at scale

 ### 3. LLM Processing (Phase 4)

 **Location**: `core/pipeline.py::process_llm()` → `core/llm_client.py::process()`

 The actual LLM operations occur here:

 #### 3.1 Request Preparation

 ```python
 request = {
     'column': 'Department',